A Rare Bird Review: Story, Cast, Rating & Final Verdict

 ⏱️ Runtime & Duration

-The total runtime of A Rare Bird is 101 minutes (1h 41m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of A Rare Bird (1935) is 101 minutes (1h 41m).
+Directed by Richard Pottier, the film runs for 101 minutes in its complete theatrical version.

 Verdict Summary